caiettia/Thesis-Project/README.md

 ![bhousecorr](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/project2/bhousing_corr_plot.png)

 We observe some strong correlation between input features in our data set.
-We can apply various regression techniques to observe what method minimizes the error in observation
+We can apply various regression techniques to observe what method minimizes the error in observation, yet this strong multicollinearity between features indicates that regularization methods will be important in minimizing the Mean Absolute Error (MAE) of our regression.

 # Variable Selection
 For identifying what variables are statistically significant for regression, we may utilize Stepwise Selection.
 This is a method where a simple linear model is fit with one